crts314/EJNotes/chapter4.md

   }
 }

-//function call 1 (no need for brackets around the parameters the array elements) printAll("a", 10, 20)
+//function call 1 (no need for brackets around the array elements) printAll("a", 10, 20)
 // → a
 // → 10